fusebit/everyauth-express/README.md

 set in the environment after base64 encoding within `EVERYAUTH_PROFILE_JSON` to support generating keys in production to authenticate to the EveryAuth backend.

-**Example:** Encode the current profile to generate JWT keys dynamically in production, and store it in a `.env` file.
+**Example:** Encode the profile to generate short-lived JWT keys dynamically in production, and store it in a `.env` file.

 ```